serolrom/Sergio/README.md

 I guess there is no point on having a personal website if it doesn't say a thing about me, so here we go...

-_I'm a happy husband (that's something not everybody can say), in my forty-something (while by no means athletic, I admit to being satisfied with my looks), father of three (am I entitled to feel as some kind of super hero?), living and working in [Madrid](https://goo.gl/maps/fJrff5frWsmPysM16) and currently getting my [ULM](https://en.wikipedia.org/wiki/Tecnam_P2002_Sierra) license.
-In summary, I'm not rich, but overall I can't complain, it's fairly good to be me._
+I'm a happy husband (that's something not everybody can say).
+I'm my forty-something; while by no means athletic, I admit to being satisfied with my looks.
+Father of three (am I entitled to feel as some kind of super hero?).
+I'm not rich, but overall I can't complain, it's fairly good to be me.

 This is surely not enough for you to get an idea about _who_ am I. Well, as they say, _tell me what are your hobbies and i'll tell you who you are_.